GoogleCloudPlatform/df-ml-anomaly-detection/README.md

 # Network Anamoly Detection Pipeline using Dataflow and  BQ-ML
-A dataflow streaming pipeline that can be used to process large scale network logs either from from GCS or PubSub to detect outliers using K-Means clustering.
-In high level, this repo will walk you through in following areas:
+A dataflow streaming pipeline to process large scale network security log data from GCS or PubSub and find outliers using K-Means clustering.
+In high level, this repo will walk you through following three areas:

 1. Aggregate Network logs in N-mins window.
+	- Fixed Window with After Processing time triggers
+	- Using schema infering to group by subnet and subscriberId and aggregate data.
+There are 4 types of aggregations (Min, Max, Avg and  Approximate Unique Count )
+	- Use N minutes intervals (FILE_LOAD) to batch insert to BQ in a partition & clustered table.
 2. Create K-Means Clustering model using BQ ML.
+	- Using BQ ML query to create K-Means model.
+This is done using stored procedure and schedule query in BQ.
+	- Normalized the data by finding STD DEV for each cluster to help with outlier detection.
 3. Prediction (Batch/Online)
+	- Find Z-Score and check if it's 2 STD DEV above the mean.
+	- Use dataflow to calculate nearest distance from centroid and score between sample and centroid.
+	- Streaming insert to BQ table if outliers found.

 # Reference Architecture

 ![ref_arch](diagram/ref-arch.png)

-# Help Me Understand How It works
+#  How It works?

 ### Example input log data and output after aggregation

-#### Sample Input Data
+Sample Input Data

 ```
 {
  \"subscriberId\": \"100\",